SystemsApproach/private5g/intro.rst

 Internet’s, have undergone significant change.
-The first two generations supported voice and then text, with 3G defining the transition to broadband access, supporting data rates measured in hundreds of kilobits-per-second.
+The first two generations supported voice and then text, with 3G defining the transition to broadband access, supporting data rates measured in hundreds of kilobits per second.
 Today, the industry is transitioning from 4G (with data rates typically measured in the few megabits-per-second) to 5G, with the promise of a tenfold increase in data rates.